Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 ## Coding standard

-Make sure you know the coding standard required for the language, the coder should run on your files to confirm this.
+Make sure you know the coding standard required for the language - the coder should run on your files to confirm this.

 * [How to setup coding standard in PHPStorm](https://www.jetbrains.com/help/phpstorm/2016.2/configuring-code-style.html#d1056806e40).
 * [Drupal coding standard](https://www.drupal.org/docs/develop/standards).